erickyun/mpv/DOCS/man/options.rst

         In theory, hardware decoding does not reduce video quality (at least for the codecs h264 and HEVC).
 However, due to restrictions in video output APIs, as well as bugs in the actual hardware decoders, there can be some loss, or even blatantly incorrect results.
-This has largely ceased to be a problem with modern hardware, but there is a lot of hardware out there, so caveat emptor.
-Known problems are discussed below, but the list cannot be considered exhaustive, as even hwdecs that work well on certain hardware generations may be problematic on other ones.

         In some cases, RGB conversion is forced, which means the RGB conversion is performed by the hardware decoding API, instead of the shaders